euwbah/musescore-xen-tuner/README.md

 ![specify tuning config](imgs/specify%20tuning%20config.png)

 You can specify which [tuning/notation system](#how-to-tuning-configuration) and [key signatures](#how-to-key-signatures) to use by adding a System Text or Staff Text element.
-The text can be the [configuration text](#tuning-configuration-syntax-overview) itself, or a path to a `.txt` or `.json` file in the `tunings/` folder.
+The text can be the [configuration text](#tuning-configuration-syntax-overview) itself, or a path to a `.txt` or `.json` file in the `tunings/` folder that contains the config text.
 Do not include the `.txt` or `.json` extension.

-> 🟢 For a start, try out `heji/5 limit`, which references the `./tunings/heji/5 limit.txt` tuning system configuration file.
->
-> You can find tunings in the [tunings/](./tunings/) folder to find notations that are already supported.

 A System Text configuration will affect all staves, whereas a Staff Text configuration will only affect the staff it is on.
 A configuration is only applied to notes from its bar onwards.
 Only place configuration texts/key signatures at the start of a bar.

 These Staff/System Texts don't have to be visible (you can press `V` to toggle visibility).

+> 🟢 For a start, try out `heji/5 limit`, which references the `./tunings/heji/5 limit.txt` tuning system configuration file.
+>
+> You can find tunings in the [tunings/](./tunings/) folder to find notations that are already supported.
+>
+> Continue reading to learn how to [create your own tuning configurations](#how-to-tuning-configuration), or [submit a tuning config request issue](https://github.com/euwbah/musescore-xen-tuner/issues/new?assignees=&labels=tuning+config+request&projects=&template=request-contribute-tuning-config.md&title=).

 ### 5. Entering notes & accidentals